First, because I know you’re wondering, it’s pronounced “Why-trup.” (The question I’m asked most often.)

 The opportunity to write is the fulfillment of a life-long dream.
 Through the tumultuous years of my childhood, I lost myself in the stories I read.
 There, in the world of fiction, I escaped the trauma I faced and found a place of safety and rest.
 Now, I’m the one writing stories I pray provide a place of hope and comfort for others.

 My debut novel, Words, released in 2011 and set me on the path of writing women’s fiction woven around issues many women face, myself included.
 While Words was loosely based on my childhood, not all my novels are inspired by my own life story.
-Although, I have written about other issues I’ve struggle with.
+Although, I have written about other issues I’ve struggled with.
 Regardless of the issue I’m addressing, I work to make my characters emotionally layered, conflicted, yet infused with hope, and sometimes humor.
 Just like us.
+My recent release, Convergence, marks a transition from the women’s fiction genre to the suspense genre.
+But for those of you who’ve enjoyed my women’s fiction titles, not to worry, Convergence will include the elements of hope and healing my novels are known for, along with a setting that reflects the grandeur of creation.
+When I’m not writing, I speak, coach writers, critique manuscripts, and offer developmental edits of both fiction and nonfiction manuscripts.

 I’d love an opportunity to get to know you a bit too.
-Drop me a note at email@example.com and tell me a little about yourself.
+Drop me a note and tell me a little about yourself.